Jellyfin vs Plex: Which Media Server Should You Use?

 Conclusion & Final Thoughts: Jellyfin or Plex?

-This article looked at Jellyfin vs Plex to determine the best option for most users.
-If you are considering Jellyfin and Plex, I’d highly suggest looking at Emby as well.
+The truth when comparing Jellyfin vs Plex is that Jellyfin and Plex are both great options that will have to be assessed based on personal requirements.
+If you are considering Jellyfin or Plex, I’d highly suggest looking at Emby as well.

 However, if you’re willing to use Docker, I’d suggest trying out Jellyfin and seeing if it fits your requirements.
 If it does, you can (and probably should) still explore Plex, but at least you’ll know that you can use a free option if required.